-A common way to enhance your internet privacy is to delete your web browser’s history (see the guides for Chrome and Internet Explorer).
+A common way to enhance your internet privacy is to delete your web browser’s history (see our guide for Chrome).
 Doing so helps safeguard your personal and financial data.
 But if you want to go one step further, you can delete the entire search history on your hard drive as well.

 How to delete your Windows hard drive search history

 1. Type “run” in the desktop search bar.
 In the search results, click on Run.

 2. In the run search box, type “regedit” and click OK.

 3. You will now see the User Account Control dialog box.
 Click Yes to proceed.

 4. In the Registry Editor, open the following folders: HKEY_CURRENT_USER > SOFTWARE > Microsoft > Internet Explorer > TypedURLs.